 Translation being the process of changing the source content by “simply” substituting the words from one language to another, some elements may get lost in translation.

-Translation services are aware that they need to go beyond literal translations and refine their messaging to bridge language and cultural barriers.
+Translation services providers are aware that they need to go beyond literal translations and refine their message to cross linguistic and cultural barriers.
 Your goal is ultimately to adapt your marketing efforts to the linguistic and cultural peculiarities of a culture.
 In this way, your clients can relate to the product or service that you propose, while still retaining the essence of your brand.

-Translation providers are now “leveling up” by having native-speaker linguists not just translating the words, including context and idioms, but also offering localization tips.
+Translation providers are now “levelling up” by having native-speaker linguists not only translate the words, including context and idioms, but also offer localization tips.